pesto-students/remote-exercises-yashpriyam/js-exercises/cache-function/README.md

 ### **What are some good real-life use cases for such a function?**
 *Write your response here*
+1. For Caching user data or authentication tokens in browser,
+2. Speeding up databse queries, specially in relational DBs,
+3. For optimizing web application performance using proper data strucutres, data-eviction policies etc.
+4. For lowering bandwidth consumption.
 ### **What *extra* test cases can you add to the test file?**

 *Add relevant test-cases in the test file*